 - Getting arrested

 - Traveling out of state without permission from probation officer

 A violation of probation hearing has two stages.
 The first involves a determination of whether or not a violation occurred.
 The prosecution must show a preponderance of evidence that you violated one or more of your terms of probation, while you must show evidence that you did not or that you were justified in doing so.
 It’s critical to be guided by a legal expert during this stage to craft a viable defense as to why you violated your probation or to dispute that a violation occurred.
 This is especially true because the prosecution is not held to the reasonable doubt standard in proving that a violation occurred.

 If a judge finds that you are in violation of probation, you will then move onto the sentencing stage of your hearing.
 Once again, legal experience and expertise will prove invaluable during this phase.
 When determining your sentence, the judge will consider the severity of your violation and whether or not this was your first offense, among many other factors.
 A skilled criminal defense attorney like Frank T. Luciano will argue on your behalf to influence the judge to be lenient in your sentencing.

 Frank T. Luciano Will Help You Avoid Incarceration

 When it comes to a violation of probation, you don’t want to take any chances.
+The last thing you want to do is go to jail when you don’t have to or be subject to unnecessary fines.
 Under no circumstances should you enter a violation of probation hearing without legal defense.
 An attorney like Mr. Luciano will mean the difference between you going to jail or you merely getting a probation extension.
 Don’t gamble with your freedom.
-Contact Frank T. Luciano for an initial consultation today at 973-471-0004 to discuss the details of your probation violation.
+Contact the law offices of Frank T. Luciano for an initial consultation today at 973-471-0004 to discuss the details of your Passaic County probation violation.